YouTube SEO: How to Optimize Your Channel for Visibility

 Now, it’s time for the finishing touches.

-In YouTube SEO, those come in the form of applying best practices that we’ll go over later.
+In YouTube SEO, those come in the form of applying tips and best practices that we’ll go over later.

 You’ll most likely apply them inside YouTube Studio.
 Unless you use a third-party YouTube SEO tool.